awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_DATASHARE.md

 A clause that specifies whether a datashare can be shared to clusters that are publicly accessible\.

 \[ SET INCLUDENEW \[=\] TRUE \| FALSE FOR SCHEMA *schema* \]
-A clause that specifies whether to add any future tables and views created in the specified schema to the datashare\.
-User\-defined functions \(UDFs\) aren't supported for this option\.
-Current tables and views in the specified schema aren't added to the datashare\.
+A clause that specifies whether to add any future tables, views, or SQL user\-defined functions \(UDFs\) created in the specified schema to the datashare\.
+Current tables, views, or SQL UDFs in the specified schema aren't added to the datashare\.
 Only superusers can change this property for each datashare\-schema pair\.
 By default, the INCLUDENEW clause is false\.

 ## Usage notes<a name="r_ALTER_DATASHARE_usage"></a>